 - After they have checked, ask your helper (who is in on the secret) to reach under and verify that the coin is still there.
 (This is when the helper will quickly and discreetly remove the coin.)

 - Say TA-DAH and whisk away the handkerchief to show that the coin is gone.

 - Reach into your pocket and display the coin that you placed there earlier.

 See if your children can figure out how you did the trick, then let them in on the secret.

 I tried to make you think that I really made that coin disappear, but I deceived you.
-It was just a fun trick to entertain you.
+It was just a fun trick.

 Have you ever tried to make others think you are doing the right thing, but you are really deceiving them?